 Hurricane Maria hit Puerto Rico on September 20, 2017 as a Category 4 storm with 155-mph winds, just two weeks after the island experienced storm damage and flooding from Hurricane Irma.
 Maria caused extensive damage to infrastructure, services, agriculture and structures, and left Puerto Ricans with little or no consistent access to power, safe water, and resources.
-Hurricane Maria is estimated to have caused about $90 million in damages.
+Hurricane Maria is estimated to have caused about $90 billion in damages.
 All seven of Church of the Brethren congregations in Puerto Rico, and their communities, were among those affected by the hurricanes.

 BDM is partnering with the Puerto Rico district of the Church of the Brethren, through its Recovery Committee, on a volunteer-based home repair and construction program to benefit church members and communities with Church of the Brethren congregations.
-Additional details about the Puerto Rico project

 Volunteer housing is on the property of Castañer Iglesia de los Hermanos (Church of the Brethren)

 Castañer, PR 00631

 Brethren Disaster Ministries

 It is preferred that volunteers plan to spend at least two weeks working in Puerto Rico, arriving and departing on Saturdays.
 Volunteers wishing to stay longer should contact the BDM office.